 Low-Carb Diet / Low-Glycemic Diet / South Beach DietSuggestions:

-I reduced the amount of cornstarch in this Bavarian Pork Roast recipe so the amount of carbs per serving is very minimal.
+This Bavarian Pork Roast recipe uses a tiny amount of cornstarch, so the amount of carbs per serving is very minimal.
 If you want to skip the cornstarch and have a thinner gravy, that would make the recipe even lower in carbs.
-Personally I would eat this for any phase of the original South Beach Diet or for a low-carb eating plan as well.
+Personally I would eat this for any low-carb or Keto diet or any phase of the original South Beach Diet.
 South Beach would recommend low-fat sour cream, other low-carb plans would prefer full-fat sour cream.

 Find More Recipes Like This One: